ramakrishna0/Walmart-Assessment/Movie-Theater/README.md

 **Steps for running**
 1. Download and save the src folder in a directory.
 2. Compile all the java files driver.java, MovieTheater.java, FileProcessor.java, TestTheaterSeating.java
-3. Go to the commandline inside the folder where you have stored the src folder and compile the files using the following command: javac challenge/TheaterSeating/driver/Driver.java challenge/TheaterSeating/service/MovieTheater.java challenge/TheaterSeating/util/FileProcessor.java challenge/TheaterSeating/test/TestTheaterSeating.java
+3. Go to the commandline inside the src folder and compile the files using the following command: javac challenge/TheaterSeating/driver/Driver.java challenge/TheaterSeating/service/MovieTheater.java challenge/TheaterSeating/util/FileProcessor.java challenge/TheaterSeating/test/TestTheaterSeating.java
-4. Go into the driver folder through the command prompt and run the program with the following command: java challenge.TheaterSeating.driver.Driver "D:\Walmart Assessment\Movie-Theater\input.txt"
+4. In command prompt run the Driver class with the following command: java challenge.TheaterSeating.driver.Driver "D:\Walmart Assessment\Movie-Theater\input.txt"